 A member of the faculty whose duties include teaching and whose specific assignments are made for the purpose of conducting instruction as a principal activity.
 Titles held include professor, associate professor, assistant professor, instructor, or librarian with a degree in library science.

-President, Vice President, Associate Vice President or other administrator responsible for teaching faculty if their principal activity is planning, organizing and directing the activities of faculty.
-Titles held include Executive Vice President, Provosts, Assistant Provosts, Deans, and Associate Deans.
-Other administrative positions eligible include those that normally report to the president, vice president or provost and serve as director or administrative head of a major department or budget entity.
+Chancellor, Vice Chancellor, Associate Vice Chancellor or other administrator responsible for teaching faculty if their principal activity is planning, organizing and directing the activities of faculty.
+Titles held include Executive Vice Chancellor, Provosts, Assistant Provosts, Deans, and Associate Deans.
+Other administrative positions eligible include those that normally report to the chancellor, vice chancellor or provost and serve as director or administrative head of a major department or budget entity.
 Incumbents in these positions must be appointed by the chief administrative officer of the institution or his/her delegate and must be responsible for the preparation and administration of the budget, policies, and programs of the department or entity.
 These positions are generally and customarily recruited by national advertising and must be at a salary rate equivalent to the rate for faculty.

 An administrative or professional position that is generally and customarily recruited by national advertising.
 Professional position eligible for ORP shall be in nationally recognized fields which require advanced degrees and/or specialized advanced professional training.
 Titles held include physicians, athletic coaches, engineers, and lawyers.